TERMS & CONDITIONS

 1.13 Entry deadlines may be extended at the discretion of the Federation.

-1.14 It is the responsibility of the Entrant to obtain client or their member approval prior to submission, if required.
+1.14 It is the responsibility of the Entrant to obtain client or member approval prior to submission, if required.

 1.15 Supporting documents are for judging purposes only.